My Story in Recipes

 Picture

-Cover bowl with plastic wrap and refrigerate overnight.
+Cover with plastic wrap and refrigerate 12-36 hours.

 Picture